rjkr007/civic-makers-climate-change-visualization/README.md

 The application is currently hosted on [Github Pages](https://codeforaustralia.github.io/civic-makers-climate-change-visualization/).

-To deploy the app to Github Pages, run the following command:
+To deploy the app to Github Pages, run the following commands:
 ```
+cd client/
 npm run deploy
 ```
 The command will perform the following actions: